jundalisay/superblist/content/en/research/indian/gospel/chapter-31.md

 "What can a man do?
 He may speak many words, but after all is said and done everything rests with God.
 The lawyer says: 'I have said all that can be said.
 Now the verdict rests with the judge.'

-673"Brahman is actionless.
+Brahman is actionless.
 When It is engaged in creation, preservation, and dissolution, It is called the Primal Power, Ādyāśakti .
 This Power must be propitiated.
 Don't you know that it is so written in the Chandi?
 The gods first sang a hymn to the Ādyāśakti in order to propitiate Her.
 Only then did Hari wake up from His yoga sleep."

 ISHAN: "Yes, sir.
 Brahma and the other gods sang this hymn at the timeof the death of the demons Madhu and Kaitabha:
 Svaha, Vashat, and Svadha art Thou; Thou the inner Self of the mantra;
 Thou the Nectar of Immortality, O Everlasting One!

 Eternal and unutterable art Thou, and yet Thou art manifest In the three matras and the half matra:
 O Goddess, Thou art Savitri; Thou art the Ultimate Mother;